a0a7/duo-spoofer/README.md

 #### What's the safest way to use Auto 2FA?
 1. Use two-click logins.
 This allows you to review every login attempt without auto-approving.
-2. Disable syncing extension/add-on data with your account.
-Device information will stay local to your machine in case your browser account is compromised.
+2. Use the extension only on trusted, personal devices with up-to-date security.
 3. Use strong passwords (duh).
+4. Keep your browser and operating system updated.

 No Logins Found
 ----------------